These leadership quotes are from all of Christian history, though as usual, they emphasize the first couple centuries after the apostles.

 My child, night and day remember him who speaks the word of God to you, and you shall honor him as the Lord.
 For in the place in which lordly rule is uttered, there is the Lord. (ch.
 4)

-Those … who are believed to be elders by many, but serve their own lusts; and who do not place the fear of God supreme in their hearts, but conduct themselves with contempt towards others; and who are puffed up with the pride of holding the chief seat and work evil deeds in secret, saying, "No man sees us"—these shall be convicted by the Word, who does not judge after outward appearance, nor does he look upon the face, but the heart.
+Those …; and who do not place the fear of God supreme in their hearts, but conduct themselves with contempt towards others; and who are puffed up with the pride of holding the chief seat and work evil deeds in secret, saying, "No man sees us"—these shall be convicted by the Word, who does not judge after outward appearance, nor does he look upon the face, but the heart.
 (Against Heresies, IV:26:3

 I must not omit an account of the conduct of the heretics—how frivolous it is, how worldly, how merely human; without seriousness, without authority, without discipline, as suits their creed.